Argentine Cinema (1945-1995)

 Article of the guest columnist,Paraná Sendrós for surdelsur.com

 Cinema arrived in Argentina soon after being launched in Paris and, in a short time, the first national productions started to be shot.
 Among other attractions, there were world-class pioneers in scientific and animation movies.

-But the true industry started only in 1933, with the establishment of sound film.
+But the true industry of argentine cinema started only in 1933, with the establishment of sound film.
 The good times, when the Argentine movies were watched all over Hispanic-America, lasted until the early 1950s.